voxel51/fiftyone/docs/source/plugins/using_plugins.rst

-You must also ensure that the :ref:`allow_legacy_orchestrators <configuring-fiftyone>` config flag is set in the environment where you run the App, e.g. by setting:
+You must also ensure that the :ref:`allow_legacy_orchestrators <configuring-fiftyone>` config flag is set in the environment where you run the App/SDK, e.g. by setting:

 .. code-block:: shell